City planning and direction

 Using technology and creativity to our advantage and incorporating new ways of connecting with each other will be important issues for our City.
 Having safe vibrant spaces and places for our residents will enable our towns and suburbs to foster involvement, cohesion and a strong sense of community that we all desire.

 We need strategies to manage these issues.
-These strategies are outlined by the Lifestyle 2030 Strategy document, which shows how we intend to manage private and public development in Lake Macquarie.
-We are also developing a land use strategy for Lake Mac 2050 that will guide high-level directions for the future of housing, transport, recreation, the environment, and the economy in City.
+Imagine Lake Mac- our plan to 2050 and beyond guides our high-level directions for the future of housing, transport, recreation, the environment, and the economy in City.

 Current key projects